jundalisay/superb/content/en/research/descartes/optics/part-09.md

 ---
-title: "THE DESCRIPTION OF THE GLASSES"
+title: "The Description Of The Glasses"
 heading: "Part 9"
 weight: 20
 author: "Rene Descartes"